fuszenecker/Promptuarium/README.md

 ## Project summary

 Promptuarium is a versatile, tree-based data structure to store or exchange data and metadata efficiently (in binary format).
-Written in pure C#, can be used in F#, too.
+Written in pure C#, but can be used in F#, as well.

-Last reviewed: 13-AUG-2023.
+Last reviewed: 13.
+Aug.
+2023.

 ## Promptuarium details